631-638-7400 / 740 County Road 39A, Southampton, New York

-The 13,800 square-foot building was designed by local Hampton architect, Blaze Makoid who took inspiration from the property’s legacy as the site of a Southampton farmer’s potato barn.
-The interior is designed to enhance healing by healthcare facilities architect, Victor Famulari.
 Patients and families are cared for in private and shared treatment spaces featuring murals of soothing East End beach scenes.
-Chemotherapy treatment rooms overlook healing outdoor organic gardens and landscapes supervised by Edwina von Gal of Perfect Earth Project and Christopher LaGuardia of LaGuardia Design Group.
-There are separate entrances for Radiation Therapy and Medical Oncology patients.
+Chemotherapy treatment rooms feature reclining chairs overlooking outdoor landscapes supervised by Edwina von Gal of Perfect Earth Project and Christopher LaGuardia of LaGuardia Design Group.
+There are separate levels for Radiation Therapy and Medical Oncology patients.
 Mobile computers with automatic charting allow medical staff to focus more time and attention directly on the patient.

-A full-time, oncology social worker is available for counseling at the Fighting Chance annex office, which is located inside the Center on the first level.
-Fighting Chance also provides information and aid to patients and their caregivers.
-Additional partnerships, include the Ellen Hermanson Foundation which donates funds and provides support services, and The Ed & Phyllis Davis Wellness Institute which offers wellness programming.
+Additional partnerships include the Ellen Hermanson Foundation which donates funds and provides support services and The Ed & Phyllis Davis Wellness Institute which offers wellness programming.
 A large multi-purpose conference room hosts community outreach programs and patient support programs such as yoga, meditation and group therapy.